-At Rockland Dental Specialists, our experienced periodontists and implant specialists understand the importance of both function and aesthetics in your dental care.
-Dr. Lisa Nava Cohen and our skilled team can evaluate whether internal bleaching would benefit your specific situation and help you achieve the beautiful, natural-looking smile you desire.
+At Rockland Dental Specialists, our endodontic team understands the importance of both function and aesthetics in your dental care.
+Dr. Lisa Nava Cohen and our team can evaluate whether internal bleaching would benefit your specific situation and help you achieve the beautiful, natural-looking smile you desire.

 Why Teeth Darken After Root Canal Treatment